ealsedewilde/ledenadministratieCCNL/README.md

 My modular application was still relying on several non modular jars.
 This means that I still was unable to run JLINK without tricks.
 So I reverted Java modularity, but preserving the cleaned classpath.

 # Deployment
 My goal is to run my application with a minimal JRE.
 Via trail and error I was able to determine the jmods needed in this minimal JRE.
 I added the required JavaFX modules to it.
+(I first had JavaFx in the application jar, but in Java 17 this gives a warning.
+By adding the JavaFx modules to the minimal JRE, the warning is avoided.)

 I want to package my application in a single jar which includes all dependencies.
 There are several strategies to construct such a jar: